Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity

-where $S(x)$ represent the EE of subsystem $x$.
+where $S(x)$ represents the EE of subsystem $x$.
 Consequently, within the framework of holographic duality theory, MI is intrinsically linked with the HEE.
 For MI, the subsystems $a$ and $c$ are separated by $b$, as depicted in figure \ref{fig:misy}.
 The red surfaces illustrate the EE for subsystems $a$ and $c$, while the blue surfaces represent the separated region $b$ and the entire region $a+b+c$.
 However, MI may not be entirely suitable for the comprehensive mixed-state system, as HEE is susceptible to influence from thermal entropy.
 Therefore, it is necessary to investigate other mixed-state entanglement measures.

 Recently, EWCS has been proposed as a novel mixed-state entanglement measure \cite{Takayanagi:2017knl}.
-The definition of EWCS can be read as,
+The definition of EWCS is given by,

-Many studies show that EWCS can be thought of as the duality of reflected entropy, logarithm negativity and odd entropy \cite{Kudler-Flam:2018qjo, Dutta:2019gen, Jokela:2019ebz, BabaeiVelni:2019pkw, Vasli:2022kfu, Camargo:2022mme}.
-In this paper, we consider the EWCS in a system to obtain subsystems $a$, $c$, and separated by the region $b$.
-We show the illustration of EWCS in the right of figure \ref{fig:syhee}.
+where $\Sigma_{AB}$ represents the cross-section in the entanglement wedge that ends on the boundary of $A$ and $B$.
+Many studies show that EWCS can be thought of as the duality of reflected entropy, logarithmic negativity and odd entropy \cite{Kudler-Flam:2018qjo, Dutta:2019gen, Jokela:2019ebz, BabaeiVelni:2019pkw, Vasli:2022kfu, Camargo:2022mme}.
+In this paper, we consider the EWCS for a system with subsystems $a$ and $c$ separated by $b$.
+We show the illustration of EWCS in the right panel of figure~\ref{fig:syhee}.
 The entanglement wedge is the region between two red minimum surfaces, and the green surface represents EWCS.
 In addition to this, EWCS only occurs when the total corrections are not equal to zero, which means MI does not vanish.
-However, the calculation of EWCS is still challenging, especially in some special configurations.
-Different configurations could make EWCS show some interesting behavior, which is very different from other mixed-state entanglement measures.
-Therefore, we have developed an efficient algorithm for calculating the asymmetric EWCS, which enables us to investigate more properties of mixed-state entanglement \cite{Liu:2019qje}.
+The computation of the EWCS is highly sensitive to the choice of bipartite configuration.
+While symmetric setups are relatively tractable, asymmetric configurations are more physically relevant yet pose significant computational difficulties.
+The primary challenge lies in the need to search over a two-dimensional parameter space to identify the minimal entanglement-wedge cross-section, a procedure that is numerically demanding.
+Furthermore, conventional coordinate systems become singular near the AdS boundary, compromising numerical stability and precision.
+In light of these difficulties, we employ the efficient and robust numerical scheme developed in \cite{Liu:2019qje} for computing the asymmetric EWCS.
+A schematic outline of the algorithm is provided in figure~\ref{fig:algoewcs}.